Overview:

 What Does Skin in the Game Mean?

-When a borrower invests their capital into a property purchase, they share in the financial risk.
-This alignment of interests gives lenders confidence that the borrower is committed to the success of the project.
-If the borrower has little or nothing to lose, the risk of default skyrockets.
+When a Borrower invests their capital in a property purchase, they share in the financial risk.
+This alignment of interests gives lenders confidence that the Borrower is committed to the project’s success.
+If the Borrower has little or nothing to lose, the risk of default skyrockets.

 A Real-World Example